-OJECT: 20-1056 P, Edmonds Marsh Estuary Restoration Design Edmonds City of Program: SALMON ST PROJ Status: Application Complete General Comments 8 This project presents a tremendous opportunity to offer vital juvenile Chinook rearing habitat and is a priority for WRIA 8.
+PROJECT: 20-1056 P,Edmonds Marsh Estuary Restoration DesignSponsor: Edmonds City ofProgram: SALMON ST PROJStatus: Wastebasket

+General Comments This project presents a tremendous opportunity to offer vital juvenile Chinook rearing habitat and is a priority for WRIA 8.
 Because the adjacent property's status remains in flux, so too does the approach to the project.
 The city should consider this a one-shot opportunity to maximize the ecological potential at the site.
 Allow for resolution of the property/land ownership issue on the Unocal/Chevron site, then design the preferred alternative based on the greatest restoration potential.
 Allowing the contamination/acquisition issue to resolve will provide greater certainty over restoration outcomes, and this step should be completed before advancing the design any further.
-Consider the project area from the marsh to the shoreline within a comprehensive scope.
-The entire area from the mouth into the marsh will benefit fish, and a comprehensive approach will ensure the greatest benefit is realized.
-Reply: We agree that the project should wait for the property ownership issue to be resolved and is, as stated in the application, the properdy ownership issue to be not apply for funding in this cycle, we risk having to sit idle after those items are completed.
+Reply: We agree that the project should wait for the property ownership issue to be resolved and is, as stated in the application, the proposed plan.
+However, if we do not apply for funding in this cycle, we risk having to sit idle after those items are completed.
 The requested application ensures that the project can begin as soon as the property ownership and site remediation is complete.
 While the initial setting of the hydraulics is likely a one-shot opportunity, we do not see this as a one-shot project for full restoration of all habitats associated with the Marsh; we understand the this project to be the initial hydraulic portion which is but step one in a long process of recovery and restoration.
 The hydraulics are the most critical step as it will actually establish a connection to the Sound and thus open of the marsh as fish habitat that it currently cannot provide.
-Additionally areas which are currently dry for a majority of the time, will end up under several feet of salt water on a daily basis after the project, it will take time to allow the salt water conditions to transform the soils and plant life to push habitat areas around.
+Additionally areas which are currently dry for a majority of the time, will end up under several feet of salt water on a daily basis after the project; it will take time to allow the salt water conditions to transform the soils and plant life to push habitat areas around.
 The City can continue to adapt new planting and management plans as the patterns in the marsh begin to develop.
 We believe this natural process to be critical to habitat management and do not believe efforts to over engineer this into the project up front, would be beneficial for the project or the benefits the Edmonds Marsh can provide.
 These natural processes cannot begin, and salmon cannot make use of any degree of habitat provided and actually already extends evaluations from the Puget Sound all the way through the marsh into the upland wetlands.
-The project has included analysis of shoreline conditions and geomorphology, analysis of instream impacts and velocities, analysis of upstream flows and inundation impacts, and the impacts of huture sea-level rise.
-We would like to draw reviewers attention to the Expanded Marsh Concept Design and Hydraulic Modeling report (2019)
+The project has included analysis of shoreline conditions and geomorphology, analysis of instream impacts and velocities, analysis of upstream flows and inundation impacts, and the impacts of future sea-level rise.
+We would like to draw reviewers attention to the Expanded Marsh Concept Design and Hydraulic Modeling report (201 adding value.